 The time required for replicating an image depends on the network transmission speed and the number of tasks in the queue.
+In normal cases, it takes 10 to 20 minutes to replicate data of 1 GB across regions.

 What Is the Charge for Image Replication?